-(2) For which an Airplane or Rotorcraft Flight Manual is not required by §21.5 of this chapter, unless there is available in the aircraft a current approved airplane or Rotorcraft Flight Manual, approved manual material, markings, and placard, or any combination thereof.
+(2) For which an Airplane or Rotorcraft Flight Manual is not required by §21.5 of this chapter, unless there is available in the aircraft a current approved airplane or Rotorcraft Flight Manual, approved manual material, markings, and placards, or any combination thereof.

-The sUAS, given its size and configuration has no ability or place to carry such a flight manual on the aircraft, not only because there is no pilot onboard, but because there is no room or capacity to carry such an item on the aircraft.
+The UAV, given its size and configuration has no ability or place to carry such a flight manual on the aircraft, not only because there is no pilot on board, but because there is no room or capacity to carry such an item on the aircraft.

-The equivalent level of safety will be maintained by keeping the flight manual at the ground control point where the pilot flying the sUAS will have access to it.
+The equivalent level of safety will be maintained by keeping the flight manual at the ground control point where the operator flying the UAV will have immediate access to it.
 The FAA has issued the following exemptions to this regulation: Exemption Nos.
-8607, 8737, 8738, 9299, 9299A, 9565, 9565B, 10167, 10602, 32827, and 10700.
+8607, 8737, 8738, 9299, 9299A, 9565, 95658, 10167, 10167A, 10602, 32827, and 10700.